yomex96/DevOps-Assessment/README.md

     CMD node -e "require('http').get('http://localhost:3000/health', r => process.exit(r.statusCode === 200 ?
 0 : 1)).on('error', () => process.exit(1))"
 ```

-This uses the Node.js runtime (already present in the image) to perform the health check.
-Installing `curl` would add an additional binary to the image — an unnecessary attack surface in a Zero-Trust environment.
+Uses the Node.js runtime already present in the image — installing `curl` would add an unnecessary binary and introduce CVEs to the runtime image.

 ---